 Campus scenes highlight the breadth of Middlebury's diversity.
-Dean of the College Shirley M. Collado explains Middlebury's philosophy of diversity.
+VP for Student Affairs and Dean of the College Shirley M. Collado explains Middlebury's philosophy of diversity.
 We seek to push the boundaries and move past the usual concerns, such as skin color.
 Members of our community are encouraged to think about the "hard questions" and "speak what is unspoken."

 Inclusive, engaged, welcoming…

 At Middlebury, we strive to make our campus a respectful, engaged community that embraces difference, with all the complexity and individuality each person brings.
 We are dedicated to learning, growing, and becoming our best selves.
 This process is by nature a little messy and chaotic—yet it can be highly rewarding.

 Groups of people from a variety of backgrounds and with differing viewpoints are often more resilient and adaptive in solving problems and reaching complex goals than more homogeneous groups.
 These groups coalesce into an effective community that benefits from the talents and identities of each individual.

 We believe that it is possible for people from all over the world to come here and thrive.
 We believe that it is possible to be here and not only learn about other people but also discover a lot about ourselves.